The Best Barbecue Joint in Every State

 B.T.’s Smokehouse, Sturbridge

 This small-town joint specializes in slow-smoked and dry-rubbed barbecue.
-Their brisket is thought by many to be the best in all of New England.
+The brisket at B.T.’s Smokehouse is thought by many to be the best in all of New England.
 Literally thousands of pounds of meat are smoked for their customers each week!

 Slows Bar BQ, Detroit